 Success Throughout Unprecedented Times

-Despite the fact that stores were closed/despite the fact that in-person retail was not an option/…or something to this effect, Mother’s Day was a huge success, with the mix of social, affiliate and search significantly exceeding revenue goals during unprecedented times
+Despite the fact that in-person retail was not an option, Mother’s Day was a huge success, with the mix of social, affiliate and search significantly exceeding revenue goals during unprecedented times

 Not only did this campaign collectively exceeded our revenue goals by 237% during an incredibly tough period for retail, but it also solidified the importance of ecommerce in Pandora’s mix moving forward.